Yale-EEB723/finalproject/code.md

 ### Test the Null Hypothesis
-Currently, every clustering attempt results in a single big cluster plus many small clusters with a membership of 1.
-Is this global pattern inherent to the structure of my data, or is it due to a sparse contingency matrix?

-While mixing up the columns and rows of the real contingency matrix will change the identity of which scaffolds cluster together, it will not change the global clustering pattern.

 Create a random contingency matrix with the same dimensions and proportion of 1s and 0s as from your real data.